Herxity/FrameX/README.md

 # Hardware Used

-This was trained on !NERSC PERLMUTTER](https://docs.nersc.gov/systems/perlmutter/architecture/) using the NVIDIA A100 platform.
+This was trained on [NERSC PERLMUTTER](https://docs.nersc.gov/systems/perlmutter/architecture/) using the NVIDIA A100 platform.

 ### Examples
 Here are example images processed by FrameX: